ska-telescope/developer.skatelescope.org/src/policies/compute-access.rst

 **************************

 This policy is to be read in conjuction with the SKAO `Access Control and Physical Security Policy <https://intranet.skao.int/display/POL/Information+Security+Management+System+%28ISMS%29+Policies?preview=/7995544/9797797/SKA-GOV-0000016_03_POL_ISMSAccessControlAndPhysicalSecurityPolicySigned.pdf>`__.
 Authentication systems implemented to provide access to compute resources should adhere to the Access Control Policy.
+Note that this document is only accessible to SKAO staff and contractors.

 Principles
 ##########